We’ve Seen 40 Minutes Of ‘Logan’ And They’re Intense And Bloody

 Last month, Fox screened the first act of Logan, which amounted to about 40 minutes of the movie.
 (I’m not sure I understand this practice.
 I mean, sure, I have a pretty good understanding what the tone of Logan is like, but 40 minutes is a lot of movie to watch without seeing the ending.
 And now I will have to see that 40 minutes again when I see the whole movie.
 My point is: 40 minutes is long enough to trick me into forgetting I won’t be seeing an entire movie.)
 Look, we’ve all heard in the past things like, “No, this will be the gritty superhero movie you’ve been waiting for,” then we get something like Batman v Superman.
 (Yeah, I know, The Dark Knight – but that’s starting to feel like so long ago now it belongs to a different era.)

 When we first meet Logan (Hugh Jackman’s record-breaking 46th performance as Wolverine; I didn’t look up the number to make sure it’s correct, but that has to be right, right?) he’s seen better days.
 It’s 2029 and he’s a limo driver in the American Southwest – we see a montage of poor Logan driving around a lot of annoying and drunk people.
-A few minutes after that he’s attacked by members of a dug cartel who probably picked the wrong limo driver to mess with – one member of the cartel gets an adamantium claw all the way through the front of his head and out the other end.
+A few minutes after that he’s attacked by members of a drug cartel who probably picked the wrong limo driver to mess with – one member of the cartel gets an adamantium claw all the way through the front of his head and out the other end.
 (Yes, this movie is rated R. There are also a lot of cuss words.)

 Logan lives in an old rundown house with Caliban (Stephen Merchant), a mutant who can detect other mutants.
 Living in an abandoned, fallen water tower out back is a now somewhat senile Charles Xavier (Patrick Stewart).